AdobeDocs/experience-platform.en/help/sources/connectors/advertising/ads.md

 >[!WARNING]
 >
 >The [!DNL Google Ads] source is temporarily unavailable.
-We apologize for any inconvenience as we work towards resolving issues with the source.
+Adobe is working to resolve issues with this source.

 >[!NOTE]
 >